 About Our Church

-Our church is for everyone and you are always welcome to visit - the building is open every day.
-You can admire our fine medieval features, sit quietly for a while or take time to pray a quiet prayer.
+Our church is for everyone but due to the current situation the building is currently closed for worship and visitors.
+In the meantime you can admire our fine medieval features, sit quietly for a while or take time to pray a quiet prayer.

 We have a strong choral tradition and an excellent